-Thanington Neighbourhood Resource Centre is a resident-led registered charity, which was built in 2000 in the Wincheap ward of Canterbury.
+Thanington Neighbourhood Resource Centre is a in the Wincheap ward of Canterbury.
 The area once known as 'little Beirut' is still in the 20% most deprived wards in the UK.
 Crime levels and anti-social behaviour were so high that the area was awarded European regeneration funding to get started and we now earn nearly 90% of our annual income without grants.